kitsudaiki/OpenHanami/docs/backend/installation.md

 vagrant up
 ```

-It will create a virtualbox-VM with ubuntu 22.04 and automatically deploy Hanami with the
+It will create a virtualbox-VM with ubuntu 22.04 and automatically deploy OpenHanami with the
 ansible-playbook.